The Oldest Country In The World

-The oldest places in the world that have now been extinct, once the old cities and settlements that are no longer present as active communities, are important to our understanding of human history.
+The oldest places in the world that have now become extinct, once the old cities and settlements that are no longer present as active communities, are important to our understanding of human history.

 The Oldest Extinction in The World

-Through the human history, the big cities, flowering and disappeared - left - leaving the ruins, legends and mysteries behind.
-While some old settlements developed in modern cities, others were abandoned over time due to war, climate change or transfer of business roads, destroyed or just faded.
-These extinct ancient cities once stood as the centre of culture, power and innovation.
-Today, they are archaeological sites - quiet witnesses for the first and most ambitious efforts of humanity.
+Throughout human history, the big cities that flourished and disappeared left leaving the ruins, legends, and mysteries.
+While some old settlements developed in modern cities, others were abandoned over time due to war, climate change, or the transfer of business roads, were destroyed, or just faded.
+These extinct ancient cities once stood as the centre of culture, power, and innovation.
+Today, they are archaeological sites - quiet witnesses to the first and most ambitious efforts of humanity.

 There are some of the oldest places in the world that are now extinct.